Codecademy/docs/content/go/concepts/strings/strings.md

   - 'path/computer-science'
 ---

-A Go **string** is a read-only data type that represents a UTF-8 encoded slice of bytes.
+A Go **string** is a read-only [data type](https://www.codecademy.com/resources/docs/go/data-types) that represents a UTF-8 encoded slice of bytes.

 As in many other languages, strings in Go are sequences of characters.
 Strings are immutable.
 Once a string is created in Go, its value cannot be changed.
 Attempts at changing it will result in the compiler throwing an error message.
 This is a key difference between strings in Go and strings in other languages.

 ## String Literals

-In Go, a string literal is a sequence of characters enclosed either within double-quotes `""` (also called **interpreted literals**) or backticks ` `` ` (also called **raw string literals**).
+In Go, a string literal is a sequence of characters enclosed either within double-quotes `""` (also called interpreted literals) or backticks ` `` ` (also called raw string literals).

 There are some differences between using interpreted or raw string literals.
-The most important ones are that interpreted literals support escape characters but do not span multiple lines, while raw string literals do not support escape characters, cannot contain backticks and can span multiple lines.
+The most important ones are that interpreted literals support escape characters but do not span multiple lines, while raw string literals do not support escape characters, cannot contain backticks, and can span multiple lines.

 Here is an example of how strings are defined and printed in Go using double quotes `""`: